-2. Pre-admission Tests-ALL students must comply with these admission criteria

-- a.
-You must be TSI complete to take the required courses. - b.
-Please contact the Angelina College Testing Center at 936-633-5495 or ac_tc@angelina.edu for testing times and dates.
+2. Pre-admission Tests-ALL students must comply with these admission criteria a.
+Please contact the Angelina College Testing Center at 936-633-5495 or ac\tc@angelina.edu for testing times and dates.

 3. Required pre-requisite courses:

 Applicants must have all prerequisites completed with a grade of C or above by the end of the spring semester.
 SRGT 1405 - Introduction to Surgical Technology is a prerequisite course; up to sixteen (16) qualified applicants are chosen to participate in this course.
 Upon completion of SRGT 1405, the top 10-12 students are chosen to continue into the program, along with two alternates.
 It is strongly suggested students complete BIOL 2420 - Microbiology prior to the summer I semester.
 This course must be successfully completed by the end of the fall semester in the program or the student will be withdrawn from the surgical technology program.